Azure/azvmimagebuilder/solutions/1_Azure_DevOps/BuildaPipeline.md

 4. Create a Resource Group(RG) - this will be used for image distribution (see code below).
 5. Create Azure Shared Image Gallery (SIG) and Image Definition – this will be created in the RG above (see code below).
 6. Create a storage account – is used transfer the repo artifacts from the DevOps task to the image (see code below).
+7. Setup user identity for AIB to have permission to SIG.

 ### Code to do steps 1 - Register and enable requirements
 ```bash